SAFETAG/SAFETAG/docs/audit_content.md

 How are daily devices used and stored?
 Where are they when employees go home?
       * Active Network Jacks
 Are there active network jacks that are unused?
 Are they within easy access to the public?
 Are they in places where people would not notice if there was somthing plugged into them?
+      * Data Access
+How to make sure you can't do your work if local data is lost." is the backup drive for the whole organization laying unencrypted and unplugged on the desk of the executive director and/or sysadmin?"
+How to make sure that old data does not put the org, or others, at risk.

 ## Content to be created for each audit section